 Prep the Cauliflower

 - Add the cauliflower to a 9x13 baking dish along with the avocado oil.
 Add kosher salt and fresh ground pepper, to taste.
-Bake in a preheated 400° oven for 30 minutes, stirring halfway.
-If you like more of a steamed cauliflower flavor, bake covered with foil.
-I am Team Steamed Cauliflower, so I cook mine covered.
-If you like more of a roasted cauliflower flavor, bake uncovered.
+Bake in a preheated 400° oven for 30 minutes or until cauliflower is just tender, stirring halfway.

 Make the Cheese Sauce